bmndc/nokia-leo/README.md

   - Hold down * to quickly lock the phone.
   - Hold down # to toggle between Ringer and Vibrate mode.
 - You can set a GIF as your home screen wallpaper.
+- Just a reminder, if you don't like the default grid view, Options > List view/Single view are available, and you can move the items around.
-- To activate the hidden Readout screen reader feature, open the phone's Browser, go to https://cyan-2048.github.io/kaios_scripts, then use the D-Pad to move the mouse and select the *Screen Reader* option.
+- This phone, as with other KaiOS devices, includes a built-in screen reader feature, but it's hidden by default, possibly due to buttons in many third-party apps being not labeled correctly (but again they weren't aware of the feature because HMD decided to hide it?!).
+To activate the hidden Readout feature, open the phone's Browser, go to https://cyan-2048.github.io/kaios_scripts, then use the D-Pad to move the mouse and select the *Screen Reader* option.
+- This phone also includes a hidden call recording feature that has been made available on KaiOS 2.5.2 and later.
+To toggle the feature, connect the phone to a WebIDE session (see [Sideloading and debugging third-party applications](#sideloading-and-debugging-third-party-applications)), then open Device Settings in the right sidebar, search for `callrecording.mode` and set it to either `on` (press D-Pad Left to record), `auto` or `off`.
+  - Alternatively you can also sideload [CrossTweak](https://gitlab.com/suborg/crosstweak) and toggle call recording feature by pressing 3.
-- KaiOS accounts are NOT mandatory for the phone' operations or downloading apps from KaiStore, but they can be set up under *Settings > Accounts* if you need them for Anti-Theft features.
+- KaiOS accounts are NOT mandatory for the phone' operations or downloading apps from KaiStore, but they can be set up under Settings > Accounts if you need them for Anti-Theft features.

 ## Known issues
+(major issues in **bold**)
+- The multiple clips holding the back panel can be stressed and quickly broken.
+  - *Note that phone shutting itself down or not receiving any charges often come down to loose or dirty battery connectors or charging port and not software problem.
+Happened to me once, got the phone checked and repaired for less than $10.*
+- Decent speaker, but muffled especially on strong bass and not suitable for elders (turn on Keypad vibration under Settings > Device instead).
+- **Battery draining heavily (from 5–7 days of 4G standby to 18 hours, 2 hours in active usage) if you leave Wi-Fi or mobile data on at all time, e.g. to be immediately notified of incoming WhatsApp messages.** Turning them off if you don't plan to use Internet connection at the moment, and only turn them on periodically to check for notifications do help.
+- Due to battery optimization measures (the exact root cause hasn't been found yet, seems to not affect other MSM8909 devices), the Wi-Fi hotspot feature will stop transmitting data packets with your other devices when you put the phone into sleep.
+No fix yet.
+- If you managed to get Wi-Fi hotspot running, the speed is throttled due to hardware design (Cat4 speed).
+No fix sorry.
+- **Keypad frequently registering multiple or no keystrokes instead of a single-press.** This is due to the short keypress timeout interval in `keyboard.gaiamobile.org` and can be fixed by following this [BananaHackers' guide on fixing the keypad speed](https://ivan-hc.github.io/bananahackers/fix-the-keypad-speed.html)
+- Normally, you can wake up the phone from sleep by either pressing the Power, Volume up or Volume down buttons, regardless of whether keyguard is in place or not.
+On this phone there are no volume buttons, but some of their functions, such as triggering boot modes or waking the phone up, are mapped to * and # keys respectively.
+This can be problematic as those keys are located close to the bottom edge of the phone and can be randomly mashed if you store the phone in your front pockets, leading to unintended screenshots.
+No fix yet, sorry.
+- **B2G takes up huge chunk of memory, and RAM optimizations leading to aggressive background task killing (and foreground tasks at times) after a few minutes, making opening and exiting apps (including the home screen) noticeably slow.**
+  - Incoming WhatsApp calls and other notifications are also affected by this.
-- RAM optimizations leading to aggressive background task killing.
-This can be mitigated by rooting the phone, then append this line in the startup script in `/boot/ramdisk/init.qcom.post_boot.sh` (see below on extracting boot partition using Android Image Kitchen) to disable the 'low memory killer' function.
-Don't forget to add a swapfile afterwards:
+  - The latter can be mitigated by rooting the phone, then append this line in the startup script in `/boot/ramdisk/init.qcom.post_boot.sh` (see below on extracting boot partition using Android Image Kitchen) to disable the 'low memory killer' function.
+Don't forget to add a swapfile afterwards (from [this r/KaiOS Reddit post](https://www.reddit.com/r/KaiOS/comments/v4vb5j/low_memory_killer_in_nokia_63008000)):
 ```
 echo "0" > /sys/module/lowmemorykiller/parameters/enable_lmk
 ```
-- Keypad recognizing double-presses instead of single-presses.
-This is due to the short keypress timeout interval in `keyboard.gaiamobile.org` and can be fixed by following this [BananaHackers' guide on fixing the keypad speed](https://ivan-hc.github.io/bananahackers/fix-the-keypad-speed.html)
-- Battery draining heavily if you leave Wi-Fi on at all time.
-Try turning it off if you don't use it.
-- Incorrect GPS on LTE.
-Not sure why, but you'll have to switch to 2G/3G for the phone to retrieve GPS information properly (*Settings > Mobile network & data > Carrier - SIMx > Network type > 3G/2G*)
+- GPS failing to lock your current position on 4G LTE.
+Not sure why, but you'll have to switch to 2G/3G for the phone to retrieve GPS information properly (Settings > Mobile network & data > Carrier - SIMx > Network type > 3G/2G).
+Might be major issue for those in the US.
 - If you forgot your lockscreen passcode (not SIM or Anti-Theft one), you can bypass it by holding down the top Power button, then select *Memory Cleaner* and *Deep Memory Cleaning*.
+- *According to reports from GSMArena and Reddit, some call and text entries may not be registered in the log.
+I've not been able to replicate those during my usage however, might be related to other mentioned issues.*

 ### KaiOS-specific
 - If you're setting the phone up for the first time without any SIM cards, pre-installed apps such as WhatsApp, Facebook and Google apps may not appear in the app list or in KaiStore.
 After popping in a SIM, those apps will show up as normal.
   - KaiStore will always show up in all circumstances, regardless of whether there's a SIM card inserted or not.
 - The 8000 4G and 6300 4G runs KaiOS 2.5, which itself is based on Gecko 48 from 2016, meaning without optimizations and new web technologies, some websites like Instagram and Uber just fall apart and the overall performance is unbearable.
-  - In addition to that there's no built-in Widevine DRM decoders, which means the phone is NOT capable of playing DRM-protected content from e.g. Spotify or Deezer
+  - No built-in Widevine DRM decoders, which means the phone is NOT capable of playing DRM-protected content from e.g. Spotify
-- D-Pad shortcuts and app shortcuts in the carousel menu (when you press Left on the home screen) are not customizable by default. *The former apparently has been allowed on KaiOS 3*, but to change them on this phone you'll have to change the homescreen launcher altogether.
-  - Once you've sideloaded an alternative launcher, use Cyan's [Launcher Switcher](../main/Launcher_Switcher.zip) to switch to the new launcher.
+  - **Some built-in apps, such as Call logs, Contacts or Music, are written in a way that is performance-intensive and not optimized for the phone, causing slow rendering and system lags if you store a large number of contacts** (technically infinite but 100 recommended), call logs (max 40), music files or other items in a list. *This has been addressed on later versions, but you can opt for alternatives such as [arma7x's K-Music](https://github.com/arma7x/kaimusic) in KaiStore if possible.*
-- Text messages don't automatically convert to MMS in group chats.
-You'll have to add a message subject or file attachment before sending to manually do so, otherwise your message will be sent separately to each individual in the thread.
+- **Sending text messages don't automatically convert to MMS in group chats.** You'll have to add a message subject or file attachment before sending to manually do so, otherwise your message will be sent separately to each individual in the thread.
+Receiving works flawlessly.
+- **Alarms can be delayed, unable to go off or go off unexpectedly if the Clock app is killed.** Before going to sleep, make sure to open the Clock app and lock the phone without pressing the End call key and closing the app.
 - Predictive typing mode doesn't last between inputs, meaning if you switch between input boxes, it'll return to the normal T9 mode.
 - You cannot change message notification tone or alarm tone on the phone outside the defaults provided.
 This is because both are not managed by the system, but by the Messages and Clock app themselves.
-  - To change them, you'll have to use ADB to pull the apps from `/system/b2g/webapps`, extract, edit the audio files and repackage the apps, then push them back under `/data/local/webapps` and edit the `basePath` in `/data/local/webapps/webapps.json` to reflect the change (see [BananaHackers' guide](https://ivan-hc.github.io/bananahackers/clock-alarms.html#h.unmy3yif91xs) for instructions)
+  - To change them, you'll have to use ADB to pull `sms.gaiamobile.org` and `clock.gaiamobile.org` from `/system/b2g/webapps`, extract, edit the audio files and repackage the apps, then push them back under `/data/local/webapps` and edit the `basePath` in `/data/local/webapps/webapps.json` to reflect the change (see [BananaHackers' guide](https://ivan-hc.github.io/bananahackers/clock-alarms.html#h.unmy3yif91xs) for instructions)
-- Alarms can be delayed if the Clock app is killed.
-Before going to sleep, make sure to open the Clock app and lock the phone without pressing the End call key and closing the app.
+- D-Pad shortcuts and app shortcuts in the carousel menu (when you press Left on the home screen) are not customizable by default. *The former has been addressed on later versions*, but to change them on this phone you'll have to edit `launcher.gaiamobile.org`.
 - Built-in email, calendar and contact syncing function with Google account may completely fail at times.
 Use IMAP and import contacts instead.
+  - T9 search in Contacts app is missing.
+For those missing the feature, there's a port called [FastContact](https://gitlab.com/suborg/fastcontact) by Luxferre that you can sideload to use as an alternative.
+  - E-Mail app misses many crucial enterprise features, such as OAuth2 secure sign-in.
+Well, this phone ain't designed for enterprise use anyway.
-- Speaking of calendar, if you manage to sync your Google account with the phone, only the calendar *with your email address as its name* will sync.
+  - Speaking of built-in Calendar app, if you manage to opt for syncing your Google account with the phone, only the calendar *with your email address as its name* will sync.

-- Apps like Contacts and Music are written in performance-intensive React and therefore render significantly slow if you store lots of contact entries and audio files.
+### WhatsApp-specific
+(because you asked)
+- 8MB download/5MB upload limit: This is to avoid 'out of memory' errors with the nature of WhatsApp's end-to-end encryption.
+All things sent through the app's servers—including photos and videos—are encrypted on device, and to decrypt them bit-by-bit would take huge chunks of memory, which isn't suitable for KaiOS devices having hardware as limited as 256MB of RAM.
+- Pairing account with the WhatsApp Web interface or desktop applications is NOT possible, due to KaiOS devices' limitations on background processes and battery life, which prevents the feature from syncing decryption keys and mirroring messages & calls from the phone.
+  - On a related note, you cannot sign into another device, pair with those interfaces and then sign into the KaiOS version of WhatsApp.
+Attempting to do so will result in the renewal of the decryption keys and all other devices being forced to log off automatically.

 ## Secret codes
 - `*#*#33284*#*#`: Toggle debugging mode, allow the phone to be accessed with ADB and DevTools.
 A bug icon will appear in the status bar letting you know debugging mode is on.
 This mode can also be turned on under *Settings > Device > Developer > Debugger > ADB and DevTools*.